Davis1776/2020-03-Plot.ly/README.md

 ## Deployment

 Deploy my app to a free static page hosting service, GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

 ## Tips

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.
+* Using `console.log` inside of my JavaScript code helped numerous times to see what the data looked like at each step.

 - - -
-## Tools used  --  NEEDS TO BE UPDATED
+## Tools Used

 * Plot.ly
 * Javascript
 * HTML
 * CSS
 * Json
 * D3.js

-* GitHub Pages
+* GitHub and GitHub Pages

-* GitHub

 * console.log

 - - -